mpapad/mpapad.github.io/_pages/projects.md

 author_profile: true
 ---

+## MeMoRIA: “Metamorphic Relation Inference Automation”.
+Fonds National de la Researche Luxembourg - CORE.

+This is an FNR CORE funding project.
+It is about Software Testing that forms one of the key quality assurance methods.
+Typically deciding, for a given software system, if its executions correspond to correct/desired software behaviours as opposed to defective/anomalous ones, is currently a largely manual task limiting testing applications.
+To this end, MeMoRIA will develop effective and efficient techniques for the automated test oracle generation, expressed as metamorphic properties.
+MeMoRIA will aim to assist engineers during the testing process, specially when metamorphic testing is applied, as well as, for the synthesis of runtime failure recovery methods, and for testing behavioural changes in evolving systems in CI environments.

+Duration: 3 years: from 01-09-2023 to 30-08-2026.

 ## TestFlakes: “Copying with Test Flakiness”.
 Fonds National de la Researche Luxembourg - CORE.

-This is an FNR CORE funding, supporting two PhD students and a PostDoc.
+This is an FNR CORE funding.
 The project is about developing techniques and tools capable of maximising the testing value in the presence of test false alarms in the context of continuous integration.
 In particular, the project will identify the problems caused by the test suite non-determinism and will built techniques capable of copying with this issue (operate and provide decision making under uncertainty).
 In summary, the goal of the project is:
 a) to investigate the impact of non-determinism on testing (what is impacted and how)
 b) develop techniques to detect and diagnose non-deterministic failures (determine the certainty/uncertainty of the provided signal)
 c) leverage these findings by developing flaky-tolerant techniques (provide reasoning in the presence of noisy uncertain signal).